 Troubleshooting Serial Communications is much easier with the Serial Port tab of the Spyglass window.
 Just go to Help/Spyglass Diagnostics and select the Serial Port tab.
-Here you can send strings and monitor the serial port and display communication error messages to help diagnose any issues.
+Here you can send strings and monitor the serial port.

 Technical Support

 BSI offers different Tech Care Plans to reflect the different levels of technical support required by individual users.